KunalAnand2907/Youtube-Data-Mining-Analytics-End-End-Data-Engineering-Data-Science-Project/README.md

 **4️⃣ YouTube Comments Sentiment Analyze**

-> 🔥 Analyze, visualize, and understand YouTube audience sentiment in one click!
+> 🔥 Analyze, visualize, and understand YouTube audience sentiment for yor videos in one click!
-This Streamlit app uses a multilingual BERT model to classify YouTube comments as Positive, Neutral, or Negative, while automatically filtering spam and generating insights through charts, word clouds, and top comment highlights.
+This Streamlit app uses a multilingual BERT (transformer) model to classify YouTube comments as Positive, Neutral, or Negative, while automatically filtering spam and generating insights through charts, word clouds, and top comment (top 5 +ve, -ve & neutral) highlights with a <code> Download csv File </code> button to store sentiment insights locally.

 #
 ### Watch the Below Video for working of the App